• Skip to primary navigation

 Ghee differs from regular butter in that it tastes richer and nuttier while retaining its creamy texture.

-The use of ghee can also elevate the flavor of dishes since it has a higher smoke point than regular butter.
+The use of ghee can also improve the flavor of dishes since it has a higher smoke point than regular butter.

 As an alternative to Schmaltz, ghee makes an excellent cooking oil substitute and adds an irresistible level of richness and complexity.